robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 time is got by adding the elapsed times of the child test suites together.

-It is also possible to use the above mentioned options to set start and end times for a single suite when using ``rebot``.
+It is also possible to use the above mentioned options to set start and end times for a single suite when using Rebot.
 Using these options with a single output always affects the elapsed time of the suite.

 Times must be given as timestamps in the format `YYYY-MM-DD